Jefferson Davis Hospital: Abandonment and vacancy (1989–2003)

 Half the windows in the four-story building are boarded up.
 The rest are wide open to the weather, which, along with a generation or two of vandals and squatters, has wreaked havoc on the inside.
 Plaster curls off the walls.
 The dirt-encrusted floors are covered with glass slides stained with indistinguishable bodily fluids.
 Each room has become the repository for a different type of junk: old gurneys, office furniture, surgical scrubs.
 A nurse's station is piled waist-high with filthy mattresses.
 A restroom floor is lined, wall to wall, with bags of plastic cups and lids.
 Weeds grow out of every crack.
 Trees have somehow taken root in the concrete sills of blown-out windows."

 Senator John Cornyn's office described the building as, "a magnet for gangs and the homeless, as well as an attractive nuisance for youths."
-Due to its reputation for paranormal activity, the building had garnered tradition among the local population as a landmark that offered could be broken into on Halloween night for no-cost thrills.
+Due to its reputation for paranormal activity, the building had garnered tradition among the local population as a landmark that could be broken into on Halloween night for no-cost thrills.

 In 1995, the site of the former Jefferson Davis Hospital was listed as a State Archaeological Landmark because of the lot's prior use as a major municipal cemetery.